YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Error: This indicates that while attempting to read the transaction with journal sequence number xxxx from journal files, the source server could not find all (or any) journal records belonging to that transaction.

 Action: Restore the journal generation links, and/or the journal files.
 Deactivate and activate the source server (or shutdown and restart the source server).
-If the journal files that are needed are no longer available, follow the procedure Restoring secondary from backup of Primary detailed in the Replication chapter of Administration and Operations Guide.
+If the journal files that are needed are no longer available, follow the procedure Restoring secondary from backup of Primary detailed in the `Replication chapter of Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html>`_.

 -----------------------
 REPLCOMM